WebAssembly/spec/document/core/exec/instructions.rst

 Exception Handling
 ~~~~~~~~~~~~~~~~~~

-The following auxiliary rules define the semantics of entering and exiting ${:TRY_TABLE} blocks.
+The following auxiliary rules define the semantics of entering and exiting ${:TRY_TABLE} blocks,
+and of throwing exceptions.

 .. _exec-handler-enter: